aimms/how-to/Articles/676/676-running-aimms-app.rst

     :keywords: AIMMS, Python-Bridge, aimmspy, headless optimization, data pipeline, pandas, Vessel Scheduling, solver, data exchange
     :description: A guide on orchestrating a headless AIMMS optimization application from a Python script using the AIMMS Python-Bridge.
 Learn to pass data, run the solver, and retrieve results for a data pipeline.

-This guide shows you how to use the AIMMS Python Bridge to control an AIMMS application from a Python script.
+This guide shows you how to use the AIMMS Python-Bridge to control an AIMMS application from a Python script.
 This approach is ideal for running an AIMMS model as a "headless" optimization service within a larger data pipeline.

 Please use the :doc:`Vessel Scheduling<../590/590-vessel-scheduling>` example to follow this article.
 This example illustrates the process, which consists of the following steps: